-- · Each of our directors stands for election every year.
-We do not have a classified or staggered board. - We have adopted a majority voting policy for directors, as described below under "Our Majority Voting Policy." - Holders of 80% of outstanding shares can call a special meeting. - We have no stockholders rights plan ("poison pill") in place.
+- Each of our directors stands for election every year.
+We do not have a classified or staggered board. - We have adopted a majority voting policy for directors, as described below under "Our Majority Voting Policy." - Holders of 40% of outstanding shares can call a special meeting (lowered from 80% in March 2019). - We have no stockholders rights plan ("poison pill") in place.